 To be eligible for a Knight Fellowship, applicants must:

-• Be reporters, writers, editors, producers, illustrators, filmmakers, or photojournalists.
-They may work for newspapers, magazines, television, radio, and digital media.
+- Be reporters, writers, editors, producers, illustrators, filmmakers, or photojournalists.
+This includes work for newspapers, magazines, television, radio, and digital media.

 The following documents are required for 9-Month Fellowship applications:

-- Professional Autobiography: Provide a brief statement (1 page maximum) about why you want to participate in the Knight Science Journalism fellowship program and how it would fit with your professional goals.
+- Professional Autobiography: Describe, in 500 words or less, why you want to participate in the Knight Science Journalism Fellowship Program and how it fits with your professional goals.

-- Resume or Curriculum Vitae: Be sure to include your education and work history.
-(Freelancers should include a list of freelance jobs in the last 12 months.
+- Résumé or Curriculum Vitae: Provide a brief overview of your education and work history.
+(Freelancers should include a list of freelance jobs completed in the past 12 months.
 Include each story, venue, and date of publication or broadcast.)

-- Work samples: Five work samples are required.
+- Work samples: Please provide five relevant work samples.
 Choose samples that best illustrate your interest and abilities.
-If work samples are not in English, a translation must also be submitted.
+Please include a translation for any work not produced in English.

-- Recommendations: Three letters of recommendation are required.
+- Professional references: Please provide three letters of recommendation.
 Letters should come from individuals familiar with your work and should comment on your abilities and your commitment to journalism.

-- To reside full-time in the Boston/Cambridge area for the academic year: August 15 through May 15.
+- Reside full-time in the Boston/Cambridge area for the MIT academic year, which runs from August to May.

-- To attend field trips, seminars, and required training sessions arranged by the Knight Science Journalism Fellowships.
+- Attend field trips, seminars, and required training sessions arranged by the Knight Science Journalism Fellowship Program.

-- To participate in at least one science course per semester.
+- Develop a course of study that includes at least one science course per semester.

-- To refrain from professional work during the Fellowship, unless written permission has been granted by the Director.
+- Refrain from outside professional work during the Fellowship, unless written permission has been granted by the director.